-The Board currently consists of six directors: Wayne Hubert (Chair), Hugh Agro, Donald Birak, Robert Chausse, Michael Mansfield and Carmelo Marrelli.
-All of these directors are to be nominated for election at the Meeting.
-In addition, Maura Lendon has been nominated by the Company for election at the Meeting.
+The Board currently consists of seven directors: Wayne Hubert (Chair), Hugh Agro, Donald Birak, Robert Chausse, Maura Lendon, Michael Mansfield, and Carmelo Marrelli.
+All the directors are to be nominated for election at the Meeting.

-The Board currently has four independent directors.
+The Board currently has five independent directors.
 For this purpose, a director is independent if he or she has no direct or indirect "material relationship" with the Company.
 A "material relationship" is a relationship which could, in the view of the Company's Board, be reasonably expected to interfere with the exercise of the director's independent judgment.
-Of the proposed nominees, five directors, Wayne Hubert, Donald Birak, Robert Chausse, Maura Lendon and Michael Mansfield are considered independent.
+Of the proposed nominees, five directors, Wayne Hubert, Donald Birak, Robert Chausse, Maura Lendon, and Michael Mansfield are considered independent.
 Of the proposed nominees, two directors, Hugh Agro and Carmelo Marrelli, are considered not independent.
-Mr. Agro is the President and CEO, and Mr. Marrelli is the former interim CFO, of the Company.
+Mr. Agro is the President and CEO, and Mr. Marrelli is the beneficial owner and Managing Director of MSSI and beneficial owner and Director and Corporate Secretary of each company within the DSA Group, which have agreements with the Company to provide accounting, corporate secretarial, filing and press release services.